POSIT: Promotion of Semantic Item Tail via Adversarial Learning: Adversarial Learning Approach

-The learner's goal is to optimize the adversarially re-weighted loss.
-The adversary's goal is to estimate a score for items at a disadvantage.
-In addition, the adversary model creates semantic weights based on the advantage scores, where semantic groups of disadvantaged items are implicitly identified and similar items will receive similar weights through the adversary model $a(D_{:j};\psi)$ parameterized by $\psi$.
 The semantic weight is important for alleviating the effects of outliers during re-weighting.
-Across different datasets in our evaluation, we find many outliers have a low item advantage score.
+Across different datasets in our evaluation, we find many outliers possess a low item advantage score.
 By intuition, these outliers are at disadvantages and we need to increase the weight for those outliers in learning.
-However, increasing importance of such outliers during training without similarity between them will greatly reduce the performance of the recommender system.
-The reason is that the system is not able to generalize to those outliers without significantly impacting the majority.
-With a semantically meaningful adversarial score, we enforce smoothness and give similar scores to similar items.
-In figure~\ref{fig:visualize_weight}, we visualize the phenomenon.
-The results show our adversary can indeed focus on the majority of disadvantaged items rather than a handful of outliers.
-We also typically regularize the adversarial model to limit its capacity.
+However, indiscriminately amplifying the importance of these outliers without accounting for similarities among them can seriously degrade the performance of the recommender system.
+The reason is that the system is not able to generalize to these outliers without adversely affecting the majority.
+By enforcing a semantically meaningful weight, we promote smoothness and assign similar weights to similar items.
+Figure~\ref{fig:outliers} shows that our adversary is able to concentrate on the majority of disadvantaged items instead of just a few outliers, which are highlighted in green and detected by the models through semantic constraints.
+As those outliers are distant from the majority, a limited-capacity adversary must choose between promoting the majority of disadvantaged items or focusing on a small number of disadvantaged outliers.
+As optimization progresses, the strategy of focusing on the majority of items prevails to achieve the goal of maximization.

-It is worth noting that the advantage score $S_j$ is not a fixed value and are computed against the current model during the optimization.
-In formulation (\ref{eq:general}) we proposed a general form the learner and adversary that can be specialized to different recommender base models.
+It should be noted that the advantage score $S_i$ is not a fixed value and is computed against the current model during optimization.
+In formulation (\ref{eq:general}) we proposed a general form of the learner and adversary that can be specialized to different recommendation base models.
 In the following, we further rewrite the training paradigm under the baseline EASE by combining eq.(\ref{eq:EASE}) and eq.(\ref{eq:general}):

-where $D_{i:}$ is the user $i$'s interaction history and $\mW$ is the item similarity matrix learned by the EASE model.
-Note that in the summation and $S_j$ in eq.(\ref{eq:coupling1}), we simultaneously optimize for each user and each item.
+where $D_{u:}$ is the user $u$'s interaction history and $\mW$ is the item similarity matrix learned by the EASE model.
+Note that in the summation and $S_i$ in eq.(\ref{eq:coupling1}), we simultaneously optimize for each user and each item.
 This dependency on both dimensions makes it inappropriate for optimization in batches.
-To accommodate the batch optimization, we further maintain an Exponentially Moving Average (EMA) for values like advantage score $S_j$.
-These approximated values are updated gradually during iterations.
+To accommodate batch optimization, we further maintain an Exponentially Moving Average (EMA) for values like advantage score $S_i$.
+These approximate values are gradually updated during iterations.